“If there is one word that makes creative people different from others, it is the word complexity.”

 * May defy gender stereotypes, and are likely to have not only the strengths of their own gender but those of the other as well.
 A kind of psychic androgyny.

-For more qualities, see the post by Juliet Bruce Understanding Creative People.
+From post by Juliet Bruce Understanding Creative People.

 ~ ~ ~